Loucif-REMINI/polymer-model-analyses-of-chromatin-mFISH-data/README.md

 ## How to Cite

-If you find this script helpful in your research, please consider citing the related publication.
+If you find this script helpful in your research, please consider citing the related publication : https://www.researchgate.net/publication/372939539_Chromatin_structure_from_high_resolution_microscopy_scaling_laws_and_microphase_separation